brucedsu/CMPS183-KittyWar/Sprint 3/Sprint 3 Plan.md

 ## Initial Tasks

 ### Hejia Su

-1. As an iOS developer, I need to update the corresponding interface and code to support more than two players battling in one game.
+1. As an iOS developer, I need to integrate new server APIs.

- * Redesign the user interface
+* 1-2 hours (3) Clean up and rearrange old networking code
+* 3-5 hours (8) Integrate new server APIs (e.g. select target for basic movement) to support more than two players battling

+2. As a web developer, I need to use APIs provided by the server to receive responses and react accordingly.

+* 5-6 hours (8) Use parsed messages to update internal structure and UI accordingly

 ### Yueqiao Zhang

+1. As a web developer, I need to keep polishing UI and add more animations.

+* 3-5 hours (5) Polish UI, better layout and graphics, add more colors

-1. As a web developer, I need to use APIs provided by the server to receive responses and react accordingly.
+2. As a web developer, I need to use APIs provided by the server to receive responses and react accordingly.

- * Use APIs provided by the server to receive responses
+* 2-3 hours (5) Use APIs provided by the server to receive responses
- * Build javascript client to parse messages
+* 2-3 hours (5) Build Javascript client to parse messages

 ### Juan Gonzalez
-1. As a server developer, I need to add more cats, abilities and chance cards to the database.
- * Add more cats to the database

 ### Eric Martinez
-1. As an android developer, I need to design the game and start building a basic connection to the server
- * Design the entire game structure

 ### Jiahua You

-1. As an iOS developer, I need to update the corresponding interface and code to support more than two players battling in one game.
+1. As a web developer, I need to keep polishing UI and add more animations.

- * Redesign the user interface
+* 5-8 hours (5) Add more animations (e.g. card animations, view transitions)

 ### Jiahao Xu

-1. As a web developer, I need to use APIs provided by the server to receive responses and react accordingly.
+1. As an iOS developer, I need to polish UI and add more animations.

- * Use APIs provided by the server to receive responses
- * Build javascript client to parse messages
+* 3-5 hours (8) Keep polishing UI, better graphics and add more colors, make it more smooth and intuitive
+* 3-5 hours (5) Add more animations

 ## Initial Burnup Chart
 ![Alt text](https://docs.google.com/spreadsheets/d/1KHgXE2oNkGNoJmVa0OlrPIQ8jR9LhunZWFkdhe-QUDg/pubchart?oid=1620622129&format=image "Burnup Chart")